State school: United States

 Public schools are provided mainly by local governments.
 Curricula, funding, teaching, and other policies are set through locally elected school boards by jurisdiction over school districts.
 The school districts are special-purpose districts authorised by provisions of state law.
 Generally, state governments set minimum standards relating to almost all activities of elementary and high schools, as well as funding and authorisation to enact local school taxes to support the schools, primarily through real property taxes.
 The federal government funds aid to states and school districts that meet minimum federal standards.
 School accreditation decisions are made by voluntary regional associations.
 The first free public school in America was the Syms-Eaton Academy (1634) in Hampton, Virginia, and the first tax-supported public school in America was in Dedham, Massachusetts, founded by Rev. Ralph Wheelock.
 In the United States, 88% of students attend public schools, compared with 9% who attend parochial schools, 1% who attend private independent schools, and 2% who are homeschooled.

 Public school is normally split up into three stages: elementary school (kindergarten to 5th or 6th grade), middle ("intermediate" or junior high school) from 5th, 6th, or 7th grade to 8th or 9th grade, and high school (9th or 10th to 12th grade).
 The middle school format is increasingly common in which the elementary school contains kindergarten or 1st grade to 5th or 6th grade and the middle School contains 6th or 7th and 8th grade.
 In addition, some elementary schools are splitting into two levels, sometimes in separate buildings: elementary school (usually K–2) and intermediate (3–5).
 Some middle schools are different.

-The K-8 format is also an emerging popular concept in which students may attend only two schools for all of their K–12 education.
+The K–8 format is also an emerging popular concept in which students may attend only two schools for all of their K–12 education.
 Many charter schools feature the K-8 format in which all elementary grades are housed in one section of the school, and the traditional junior high school students are housed in another section of the school.
 Some very small school districts, primarily in rural areas, still maintain a K–12 system in which all students are housed in a single school.
 A few 7–12 schools also exist.

-In the United States, institutions of higher education that are operated and subsidised by the states are also referred to as "public."
-However, unlike public high schools, public universities charge tuition, but fees are usually much lower than those charged by private universities, particularly for students who meet in-state residency criteria.
+In the United States, institutions of higher education that are operated and subsidised by the states are also referred to as "public".
+However, unlike public high schools, public universities usually charge tuition, but fees are usually much lower than those charged by private universities, particularly for students who meet in-state residency criteria.
 Community colleges, state colleges, and state universities are examples of public institutions of higher education.
 In particular, many state universities are regarded as among the best institutions of higher education in the US but usually are surpassed in ranking by certain private universities and colleges, such as those of the Ivy League, which are often very expensive and extremely selective in the students they accept.
 In several states, the administrations of public universities are elected via the general electoral ballot.